MatchaBear/bernhardhustomodotcom/README.md

 Wishful to return to my home country for good to provide inspirational education across the archipelago.

-This website is inspired by <https://gal-rabaniam.com>
+This website is mainly inspired by <https://gal-rabaniam.com>

 Inspiration for floating bottom navigation bar: <https://www.awwwards.com/>